Alvinger/MMM-ResRobot/README.md

 		config: {
 			from: "",	// ResRobot Station ID (or a comma-separated string of IDs)
 			to: "",	// ResRobot Station ID of destination (or a comma-separated string of IDs)
-			maximumEntries: "6",	// Number of departures to show on screen
+			maximumEntries: 6,	// Number of departures to show on screen
+			truncateAfter: 5,	// A value > 0 will truncate direction name at first space after <value> characters.
+0 = no truncation
 			apiKey: ""	// Your ResRobot apiKey
         }
     },